zerotohero-dev/o2js.com/server/blog/markdown/procrastiworking.md

 And it's not only me who thinks like that.
 Here's what [Jeff Attwood has to say][todont] on the subject matter:

->  If you can't wake up every day and, using your 100% original equipment God-given organic brain, come up with the three most important things you need to do that day &ndash; then you should seriously work on fixing that.
+>  If you can't wake up every day and, using your 100% original equipment God-given organic brain, come up with the three most important things you need to do that day – then you should seriously work on fixing that.
 I don't mean install another app, or read more productivity blogs and books.
 You have to figure out what's important to you and what motivates you; ask yourself why that stuff isn't gnawing at you enough to make you get it done.
 Fix that.

 [todont]: http://www.codinghorror.com/blog/2012/10/todont.html